enida1/BTC_Price/README.md

 ## Usage

 * Running the project inside a container:
-Convert the project to a container image and deploy in K8s, 'Dockerfile' and K8s manifest file 'deployment.yml' is present in the repository.
+Convert the project to a container image and deploy in K8s, `Dockerfile` and K8s manifest file `deployment.yml` is present in the repository.
 When deployed, the microservice will autostart and listen in port 8080 by default.
 Listening port can be customized in `python_price.py`
    ```sh